 10. Is It Covered? - Come up with a fictitious scenario about insurance and ask your followers if they think it's covered.
 Here's a tip though, avoid scenarios that make the insurance company look like a bunch of claim-denying, penny-pinching jerks.
 You'll get lots of bad comments.

-11. Get a Quote Page - It sure would be nice if people could actually get a quote on your Facebook page, I think.
-You are trying to sell insurance, right?
+11. Get a Quote Page - It sure would be nice if people could actually get a quote on your Facebook page, right?
+You're still trying to sell insurance.
 It doesn't have to actually give them a live quote, but you should at least have a form they can fill out with some pertinent information you can use to follow up with them.
 With this being said however, do not make Facebook posts encouraging people to get a quote frequently.
 People will block your posts from their newsfeed and you'll tell me that FB doesn't work for insurance agents.

 12. Charity Quote Contest - Choose a great local cause and early that morning make a Facebook post that you're going to donate a certain amount of money if a certain number of people call for a quote by the end of the day.
 The key here is to get the charity in on it so they make a post on their Facebook page too!
 No one knows how many quotes you really get but remember that it'll look better if you say you reached the goal and make the donation.